nehaprasad-dev/nehaprasad-dev/README.md

 ---
 ## About Me
-I'm Neha Prasad, a software engineer shipping AI agents and contributing to the infrastructure that powers them.
+I'm Neha Prasad, a fullstack engineer shipping AI agents and contributing to the infrastructure that powers them.

 ⚡ Building DigiNav AI → an autonomous regulatory compliance agent for Indian businesses
 - 150+ PRs merged in AI frameworks (Mastra, LlamaIndexTS, LiteLLM, PostHog)